Bandicoots

-Many plant species (especially those with big seeds) rely on them for seed dispersal and germination.
+Many plant species (especially those with big seeds) rely on Southern Cassowaries for seed dispersal and germination.
+For some, there are no other animals large enough to swallow and disperse them, and other seeds rely on the cassowary's digestive process to germinate.1

 Like the Emu and Ostrich, the Southern Cassowary is a ratite – a large flightless bird with unusual feathers, strong legs and other distinguishing features that point to its unique evolutionary history.